-The interior design and construction of RAW Taipei has been one of the most celebrated spaces in the region.
-How do the design of the space complements the dining experience?
+The interior design and construction of RAW Taipei have been one of the most celebrated spaces in the region.
+How does the design of the space complements the dining experience?

 Of course it is all about Taiwan.
 We want to use everything from Taiwan.
 We want to make sure that it is very organic in terms of design.
 When you look at it, it is hard to define what the shape looks like.
 The whole concept is focused on craft and nature.
 From far away, you’d see a natural wood sculpture.
 Once you draw yourself closer, you see that it is actually sculpted.
 The organic structure comes with a lot of exciting minute details.

-How did your experience growing up affects your creative approach in your culinary artistry today?
+How did your experience growing up affect your creative approach in your culinary artistry today?

 I guess the influence that played a big part in my career is the family that I grew up with.
-They are all artists in pottery, painting and calligraphy, which attributed to the sharpening of my senses when I was little.
+They are all artists: in pottery, painting and calligraphy.
+They attributed to the sharpening of my senses when I was little.
 In fact, my brother is an actor.
 The influences from the family push me to be creative in colour, texture and the structure of my work today.